ClearlyLedger vs BankStatementConverter.com

 Primary outputExcel and CSV with standardized transaction columnsExcel-focused conversion from PDF statements

-Free accessFree first conversion and free account tierAnonymous 1 page every 24 hours; registered 5 pages every 24 hours
+Free accessFree first conversion and free account tierAnonymous 2 pages every 24 hours; registered 5 pages every 24 hours

 Accuracy controlsBalance verification and low-confidence warningsStates ongoing algorithm improvement and manual support if conversion disappoints